Single-particle limit of a topological edge state in a locally resonant band gap: Results

 Substituting $K_1 = K(1-\delta)$ and $k_3 = 2K\kappa_3$, and normalizing by $\omega_{\text{mid}}^2 = 2K/M$, we obtain:

-Physically, when $K_{1,\text{eff}} = 0$, the intracell coupling vanishes, effectively decoupling adjacent unit cells and preventing wave propagation entirely.
-The band gap containing $\Omega_s$ is, by definition, the LRG; the gap lacking this singularity is a BrG.
-This interpretation aligns with previous studies tracking attenuation peaks associated with effective mass and effective stiffness~\cite{banerjee2021inertial}.
+Here, $\Omega_s$ denotes the normalized zero-effective-stiffness frequency associated with $K_{1,\mathrm{eff}}=0$.
+Physically, when $K_{1,\text{eff}} = 0$, the intracell coupling vanishes, effectively decoupling adjacent unit cells and preventing wave propagation entirely. \pro{Consistent with this classification, the gap containing $\Omega_s$ is thus the LRG.} \pro{A conventional alternative for locating the BrG is the Bragg periodicity frequency $\Omega_p$: the frequency at which a wave traveling at the long-wavelength sound speed of the chain has a wavelength equal to twice the lattice constant, so that Bragg scattering first becomes possible.
+We do not adopt this criterion because, once the two mechanisms overlap, $\Omega_p$ need not lie within the BrG (see Sec.~IV in the Supplemental Material, where $\Omega_p$ is derived and tested against $\Omega_s$).}

 Figure~\ref{fig:aroundflat} tracks the complex band structure evolution as $\delta$ is varied.
 We first define a particular dimerization parameter, $\delta_f$, where the middle branch forms a flat band~\cite{Leykam2018} with zero group velocity across the entire Brillouin zone.
 In Fig.~\ref{fig:aroundflat}(a), where $\delta < \delta_f$, the upper gap (II) contains the singularity (orange dashed line where $\text{Im}(q) \to \infty$), identifying it as an LRG.
 The lower gap (I) has a bounded, arch-shaped attenuation profile characteristic of Bragg scattering, identifying it as a BrG.
-As $\delta$ increases, the singularity migrates from gap II to gap I. This interchange occurs at $\delta = \delta_f$, derived by finding when the middle band becomes dispersionless (see Fig.~\ref{fig:aroundflat}(b), and Supplemental Material):
+As $\delta$ increases, the singularity migrates from gap II to gap I, so the gap character switches in the sense that the local-resonance attenuation singularity is transferred between the two gaps.
+This interchange occurs at $\delta = \delta_f$, derived by finding when the middle band becomes dispersionless (see Fig.~\ref{fig:aroundflat}(b) and the Supplemental Material):